sebastiaanluca/laravel-router/README.md

 If you want to register your routers in a single place (the HTTP kernel) or add middleware to routes using wildcards and so on, your application's HTTP kernel (usually found at `App\Http\Kernel` in your project) should extend the package's custom kernel instead of the default.

-So just replace:
+So just replace (at the top of the Kernel class):

 ```php
 use Illuminate\Foundation\Http\Kernel as HttpKernel;
 ```

-at the top of the Kernel class with the following line:
+with the following line:

 ```php
 use SebastiaanLuca\Router\Kernel as HttpKernel;